thegetty/quire-docs/content/guide/netlify.md

 # This section is the production configuration and is all you need to deploy
 [build]
 publish = "public"
-command = "npm --prefix themes/quire-starter-theme run build"
+command = "npm --prefix themes/quire-starter-theme run build:netlify"

 [context.production.environment]
 HUGO_VERSION = "0.55.4"